bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-01-04-one-and-a-two.md

-<![endif]-->
+---
+layout: post
+title: A One and a Two
+published: true
+date: 2023-01-04
+readtime: true
+categories: ['SIGHT AND SOUND GREATEST FILMS OF ALL TIME 2022<br>90=']
+tags: [Drama, Period]
+metadata: 'France/Italy 1953, 100 mins<br> Director: Max Ophuls'
+pdf: '2023-01-04-madame-de.pdf'
+---

 Yang’s warm, witty and wise look at how the members of an extended Taiwanese family deal (or not!) with various everyday problems has the scale, depth and attention to detail of a great novel.
 It starts with the patriarch fortuitously bumping into an old flame on the day his mother goes into a coma; thereafter the complications and ironies proliferate to engrossing effect.
 **Geoff Andrew, bfi.org.uk**

 You have to be alert and very observant during the opening minutes of an Edward Yang film.
 Few, if any, concessions are made to the expectations raised by western cinema.
 There are no close-ups, you’re not nag-narrated by voiceover, no one will explain plot points in the dialogue, and none of the cast will be well known to you.
 Yang’s films are as rich in domestic trauma as _EastEnders_, but his melodrama is nothing like soap opera.
 It’s a process of tender, sensitive, gradual adult revelation; a cinema that seeps steady doses into your system until you’re overwhelmed by its poignancy.